 Section 3.
 Unaccompanied and Parenting Youth.
-In compliance with orders of priority for ESG-funded and CoC-funded housing and services, and using an assessment protocol, the CoC will prioritize housing and services for unaccompanied youth under age 18 and 18 to 24 based on factors such as vulnerability to victimization, length of time homeless, severity of service needs, high risk of continued trauma or harm, unsheltered homelessness

-Commented [MS7]: Didn't copy over the officer duties from the HMIS Charter, as there are a bunch of duties that apply to all standing committees. history, and lack of access to family and community support networks.
+In compliance with orders of priority for ESG-funded and CoC-funded housing and services, and using an assessment protocol, the CoC will prioritize housing and services for unaccompanied youth under age 18 and 18 to 24 based on factors such as vulnerability to victimization, length of time homeless, severity of service needs, high risk of continued trauma or harm, unsheltered homelessness history, and lack of access to family and community support networks.
 Unaccompanied youth under age 18 may be referred to the local child welfare agency; youth over age 18 will be referred to local youth housing/services providers and also will have access to the full range of CoC/ESG resources for which they are eligible.

 Section 4.
 Domestic Violence Survivors.
 The privacy and safety of families and individuals fleeing domestic violence situations is of utmost concern to the FMCoC.
 As such, all efforts shall be made to ensure protection of the privacy and safety of domestic violence survivors.
-The FMCoC will comply with all requirements imposed by the Violence Against Women Act and will maintain a CoC-wide Emergency Transfer Plan that allows tenants who are victims of domestic violence, dating violence, sexual assault, or stalking, as provided in HUD's regulations at 24 CFR Part 5, Subpart L, 24 CFR 5.2005, and 24 CFR 578.99(j)(6)) to request and receive emergency transfers at the highest priority level in order to protect their safety.
+The FMCoC will comply with all requirements imposed by the Violence Against

+Women Act and will maintain a CoC-wide Emergency Transfer Plan that allows tenants who are victims of domestic violence, dating violence, sexual assault, or stalking, as provided in HUD's regulations at 24 CFR Part 5, Subpart L, 24 CFR 5.2005, and 24 CFR 578.99(j)(6)) to request and receive emergency transfers at the highest priority level in order to protect their safety.
 All recipients of CoC or ESG funding are likewise required to establish and maintain emergency transfer plans.